dperkosan/eshop/README.md

 <h1 align="center">Headless E-shop</h1>

 For Headless E-shop part is used [**Sylius Standard Edition**](https://sylius.com) + [**Shop API Plugin**](https://github.com/Sylius/ShopApiPlugin).
-Since I see the "Shop API Plugin" as a main part of the system that will be quite different from the original version (in order to accommodate both client and "Vue storefront API" requirements), I moved it from the vendor folder to a project and made it a separate plugin that can be directly modified. (`src/Webedia/ShopApiPlugin`)
+Since I see the "Shop API Plugin" as a main part of the system that will be quite different from the original version (in order to accommodate both client and "Storefront API" requirements), I moved it from the vendor folder to a project and made it a separate plugin that can be directly modified. (`src/Webedia/ShopApiPlugin`)

 System Requirements
 -----